ONESMUSBETT/ONESMUSBETT/README.md

-Absolutely!
-Here's a detailed and decorated GitHub profile README for you:

----

 # 👋 Hello, I'm Onesmus Bett!

-**🌟 Python, JavaScript, HTML, and CSS Developer 🌟**
+**🌟 Python, JavaScript, HTML, CSS, and PyQt5 Developer 🌟**

 ![Profile Banner](https://via.placeholder.com/800x200.png?text=Welcome+to+My+GitHub+Profile)  <!-- Replace with an actual image URL -->

 ## 🚀 About Me

-I'm a passionate developer with expertise in creating dynamic and interactive web applications.
+I'm a passionate developer with expertise in creating dynamic and interactive web applications, as well as powerful desktop applications using PyQt5.
 My journey in the world of programming has been driven by curiosity and a love for solving complex problems with elegant solutions.

 - 🌐 **Web Development**: HTML, CSS, JavaScript
 - 🐍 **Backend Development**: Python
+- 🖥️ **Desktop Applications**: PyQt5
 - 📊 **Libraries & Frameworks**: Flask, Django, React, Node.js
-- 🛠️ **Tools**: Git, Docker, Visual Studio Code, Postman
+- 🛠️ **Tools**: Git, Docker, Visual Studio Code

 ## 🌱 Currently Learning